kevintpeng/Learn-Something-Every-Day/UWaterloo/CS341: Algorithms.md

 DP can be used to remove repeated recursive calls.
 - linear independent set example <= weighted activity selection <= weighted independence set

+### Graphs
+Minimum Spanning Tree is a spanning tree (one that includes all vertices in a graph) who's sum of all edge weights is minimized (it is the spanning tree with lowest weight possible).
+Greedy approach gives us Prim's Algorithm, starting at any vertex, continuously add the edge with smallest weight, to a vertex not yet in the set of the MST.

+Topological sorting DAGs takes O(m+n) using Kosaraju's Algorithm.
+Intuition is to DFS through the graph and label the order of arrival at leaves of the DAG.
+Then sort from largest to smallest to obtain the sorted list of vertices.

+Shortest paths between points in a graph has many variations.

+Shortest path in a DAG is O(n + m), Topological sort then iterative DP to find the shortest path to each point from a single start.

+Shortest path in a non-negative weighted undirected graph, use Dijkstra's Algorithm, greedy O(m log m) approach.

+Shortest path between two vertices, with possibly negative weights but no negative weight cycles, use Bellman Ford O(nm), iterative DP solution looking at paths P(k, i) where k is the destination, and i is the number of edges in the path.

+For shortest paths between all pairs of vertices, there are O(n^2) vertex pairs (nC2), use **Floyd-Warshall**, O(n^3) algorithm, iterative DP looking at paths P(i, j, n) where i is source, j is dest, n is some intermediate node.

 ### Intractability
 Looking at problems that we do not know of any efficent algorithms for (SAT, 01 Knapsack, Travelling Salesman Problem)
 - focus on decision problems: boolean output rather than optimization problems